skx/foth/README.md

 * A standard library is loaded, from the present directory, if it is present.
   * See what we load by default in [foth/foth.4th](foth/foth.4th).

+## Anti-Features

-The obvious omission from this implementation is support for variables, and strings in the general case.
+The obvious omission from this implementation is support for variables, and strings in the general case (string support is limited to outputting a constant-string)

 For example in real FORTH you can set a variable "today" to be "3" with:

      > VARIABLE today
      > 3 today !